 What can your vehicle tow?

 Before you buy anything, find out what your vehicle can legally tow, and whether its suitable for where you want to go with a camper trailer.
-Your vehicle will have a tow capacity that is braked and unbraked.
-You must be within either of these two scenario’s.
+Your vehicle will have a number of limitations when it comes to weights.
+This post explains it all very clearly, and simply: Simple towing guide to keep you legal.

 Beyond that, something physically big is going to make your vehicle work harder, so consider your vehicle before looking at camper trailers!